 Are masks required in Japan?

-Indoors, if there is enough distance between people and no conversation is taking place, it is not necessary to wear a mask.
-However, if there is conversation, regardless of distance, wearing a mask is recommended.
+When indoors, if there is enough distance between people and no conversation is taking place, wearing a mask is not necessary.
+However, if there is a conversation, regardless of the distance between people, wearing a mask is recommended.
 Also, even if there is no conversation, wearing a mask is recommended when people are in close proximity, in crowded places such as public transportation or workplaces.

 Where can I buy a mask while traveling?

 In Japan, it is relatively easy to purchase masks anywhere.
 Disposable masks are sold at airport and train station kiosks, most convenience stores, pharmacies, and supermarkets.
 Many also carry hand sanitizer.
 Cloth masks that can be washed and used repeatedly can also be purchased at apparel and general merchandise stores.

 Follow health & safety measures and enjoy an unforgettable trip through Japan!

 These guidelines for infection control measures set by the government are not mandatory rules that you will be punished if you do not follow.
 However, many people in Japan tend to voluntarily take infection control measures, including wearing masks, and you may feel obligated to do so in some situations.

 Obeying the rules according to the new travel style, even if a little cramped, is an important part of having a safe and enjoyable trip in Japan.
 It is not only to protect ourselves, but also to protect the tourist attractions and tourist businesses.

 Additional information from the government can be found below to help make your trip to Japan the most memorable experience possible.